 A commitment for diversity and inclusion should be an accountability for every business function and each individual employee.
 It should be based on verifiable actions, rather than policy alone.

 Companies want to be seen as embracing diversity and inclusion.
 This however, is very different to actually BEING diverse and inclusive.

-Creating opportunities to embed diversity and inclusion rather than merely to solve problems is the way to go!
+Creating opportunities to embed diversity and inclusion, rather than merely solving problems, is the way to go!